springnz/play-app-base/README.md

 # Play-App-Base

-Play-App-Base provides basic functionality for a Play Framework based web app.
+Play-App-Base provides basic functionality for a Play Framework based mobile/web app.

 Existing features can be used as is or easily build upon.